Happy New Year!!! I hope your festive season was full of joy and merriment!

 It’s so much easier to ignore uncomfortable tasks if you don’t diarise them!
 You know you should do it, but while it’s loosely in the back of your mind, you’d be surprised how cleaning the inside of your pencil sharpener suddenly becomes a priority (you know it’s true – we’ve all been there)!

-Set aside some time when getting on the phone is all that you will do – also don’t overrun on this time – if you have set aside an hour keep going for that hour but don’t do more – keeping it contained makes it more manageable.
+Setting aside sometimes when getting on the phone is all that you will do – also don’t overrun on this time – if you have set aside an hour keep going for that hour but don’t do more – keeping it contained makes it more manageable.
 You’ll soon build up a rhythm for it and giving it a regular time slot keeps it from being an overwhelming burden of a task.

 3 It’s All in the Approach